keyboardio/Kaleidoscope/docs/UPGRADING.md

 only  to not diverge too much from the Arduino naming style.

 The deprecated `Kaleidoscope_` class has been removed on **2020-06-16**.

+#### Transition to linear indexing

+Row/col based indexing was replaced by linear indexing throughout the whole firmware.
+A compatibility layer of functions was introduced that allows the firmware to remain backwards compatible, however, these functions are deprecated and will be removed in future versions of the firmware.

+Also a new version of the onKeyswitchEvent-handler has been introduced.

+The deprecated row/col based indexing APIs have been removed on **2020-06-16**.

 ### Removed on 2020-01-06